Parkham Yaksha

 The Parkham Yaksha is a colossal statue of a Yaksha, discovered in the area of Parkham, in the vicinity of Mathura, 22.5 kilometers south of the city.
 The statue, which is an important artefact of the Art of Mathura, is now visible in the Mathura Museum.
 It has been identified as the Yaksha deity Manibhadra, a popular deity in ancient India.

 Date

+As mentioned by Ananda Coomaraswamy in the book "Introduction to Indian Art", Parkham Yaksha bears the inscription referring to "Kunika Ajatashatru" who died in 618 BCE.
+Hence, the Parkham Yaksha can be dated no later than fifth or sixth century BCE.
 The Parkham Yaksha is datable to period 200 BCE – 50 BCE on paleographic and stylistic grounds.
 It has also been dated more precisely by Heinrich Lüders, who gives it a mid-2nd century date, and Sonya Rhie Quintanilla who dates it to circa 150 BCE.

 Inscription

 The statue is 2.6 meters tall, including its base of about 30 centimeters.
 The badly corroded inscription in early Brahmi script on the top side of the base reads:

 This inscription thus indicates that the statue represents the Yaksa Manibhadra, and the title "Bhagavat" ("Lord" or "Holy One") suggests that the statue represents a divinity in its own right, which was the subject of worship, independently of Buddhism or Jainism with which it was later associated.